alchemyplatform/alchemy-web3/README.md

 - `address`: The address for which token balances were checked.
 - `tokenBalances`: An array of token balance objects.
 Each object contains:
   - `contractAddress`: The address of the contract.
-  - `tokenBalance`: The balance of the contract, as a hexidecimal string.
+  - `tokenBalance`: The balance of the contract, as a string representing a base-10 number.
   - `error`: An error string.
 One of this or `tokenBalance` will be `null`.

 Copyright © 2019 Alchemy Insights Inc.